• Feb 21, 2025

 7. Munnar, Kerala

-This is another exceptionally spectacular hill station in India in Kerala's Munnar.
-Here is the largest tea garden in south India; the enthralling beauty of Munnar always falls short of words.
-Here, you will find the splendid natural vistas, cool weather, and welcoming locales that contribute to an awe-inspiring and surreal experience in Munnar.
+This is another exceptionally spectacular hill station in India, in Kerala's Munnar.
+Here is the largest tea garden in South India; the enthralling beauty of Munnar always falls short of words.
+Here, you will find splendid natural vistas, cool weather, and welcoming locales that contribute to an awe-inspiring, surreal experience in Munnar.

-Top Attractions: Kundala Lake, Blossom Hill, Rose Graden
+Top Attractions: Kundala Lake, Blossom Hill, Rose Garden

 Best time to visit: September to May

-Things to do: Explore tea gardens and trek Lakshmi hills.
+Things to do: Explore tea gardens and trek to Lakshmi hills.

 8. Mount Abu, Rajasthan

 Mount Abu is the only hill station in Rajasthan.
-It is tucked in the Aravalli ranges and will surely be a perfect respite from the blistering desert heat and send off your summer blues.
+It is tucked in the Aravalli ranges and will surely be a perfect respite from the blistering desert heat, sending your summer blues away.
 So visit here and gain the most unique experience.

 Top Attractions: Dilwara Temples, Nakki Lake, Peace Park